 Without question, racism is in the very bones of the U.S. It’s a disease that seems impossible to eradicate, but what would it look like if we could wipe it out completely?
 What would it mean for all of us to be wiped clean from every lasting impact of systemic racism?

 It might seem from the show’s basic premise–creating a “cure” for racism–that we’re attempting to simplify, gloss over, or make easy the eradication of systemic racism in the U.S. and the healing of its legacy of wounds.
 Not at all.
 This is where our conversations about apologies, reparations, and wound-healing have been most fertile.
 This is where the journey of creating the The Gift began.

-The Gift will be read at Kennedy Center’s Page-to-Stage New Play Festival on Labor Day weekend 2019.
-Date and time to be announced in June.
+The Gift will be read at Kennedy Center’s Page-to-Stage New Play Festival on September 2, 2019 at 1:30PM in the Chinese Lounge.
+Produced by D.R.
+Creative Collabs.